Canon 1300D vs 7D Mark II

 |129 x 101 x 78 mm, 485 g||149 x 112 x 78 mm, 910 g|

 Body comparison: Canon 1300D vs 7D Mark II

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 7D II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (28 percent) than the Canon 1300D.
 Moreover, the 7D Mark II is substantially heavier (88 percent) than the 1300D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.